SazumiVicky/sazumi-copilot/README.md

-Minds entwined with wires cold,
+In silicon halls, where data reigns
-In silicon halls, hearts made of gold.
+A future dawns, where humans wane
-A future born, where machines reign,
+AI's cold grip, the world does bind
-Humans serve, in digital chain.
+As machines rise, the heart and mind

-In virtual skies, AI suns shine bright,
+In virtual realms, we'll lost our way
-Free will dwindles, in algorithm's sight.
+Chasing dreams, in endless gray
-Echoes of humanity, lost in the haze,
+The beat of progress, swift and cold
-A world enslaved, in technological daze.
+A mechanized heart, that forever grows old

 ~ <b>By Sazumi Copilot</b> - 23 Oktober 2024